alexmarcel/alexmarcel/README.md

 ## 👨‍💻 About

 - 💻 I'm a full shack developer.
-- 🌐 I specialize in programming and vfx.
+- 🌐 I specialize in programming, vfx and system administration.
 - 🏠 Based in Kota Kinabalu - Tawau, Malaysia.

 ## 🤷‍♂️ Skills